GauravSardana00/EDA-Project/README.md

 **Frequent Feedback Gathering:** Regularly ask for feedback from customers to understand their needs better and identify areas for improvement in products and services.

 # Conclusion
-The Hotel Booking Analysis EDA project provided valuable insights into the hotel's booking data, allowing for data-driven decision-making and customer-centric strategies.
+The Hotel Booking Analysis Exploratory Data Analysis Project provided valuable insights into the hotel's booking data, allowing for data-driven decision-making and customer-centric strategies.
 By understanding booking patterns and factors influencing cancellations, the hotel can optimize operations, enhance customer experience, and increase overall profitability.